ccomrade/zcu-kiv-psi-3/README.md

 # zcu-kiv-psi-3

 This is the third KIV/PSI project.
-A simple REST client that uses public web APIs to obtain the current location of the [ISS](https://en.wikipedia.org/wiki/International_Space_Station).
+A simple REST client that uses public web APIs to get the current location of the [ISS](https://en.wikipedia.org/wiki/International_Space_Station).

 ## Implementation